ieee-uh-makers/build-a-bot/Projects/Sensors from a Hat.md

-# Party Box
+# Sensors from a Hat
-You get five random sensors and have to do something useful with them.
-You can choose one sensor in addition to the random five.
+You pick four sensors from a hat and have to do something useful with them.
+You can choose additional sensors, but you MUST use the four random sensors you chose for your project.

 ## Hardware Used
 - Breadboard & Jumper Cables